 PSYC BC1010 Introductory Laboratory.
 1.5 points

 This is a laboratory-based introduction to experimental methods used in psychological research.
 The examination of human behaviors will be explored through the evaluation of primary scientific literature, experimental design and control, empirical data collection, and statistical analyses.
-This course is for students who have not previously completed a psychology lab.
-Recommended for first year students and sophomores.
+This course is for students who have not previously completed a psychology lab, and should be taken prior to the Junior year (a majority of the seats are reserved for first and second year students).
 Several sections of this course are offered every semester.

 PSYC BC1020 Behavioral Research Methods and Analysis.
 3 points

 This course will introduce students to the fundamental scientific principles, experimental methods, and analytical approaches involved in the study of human behavior.
 The major topics to be covered, include: how basic scientific approach can be gainfully and ethically used to study human behavior; as well the most prevalent manners of collecting data in behavioral research, and the most common types of statistical analyses and tests such data is subjected to.
 The latter topics in the course will introduce some of the more advanced experimental designs and statistical approaches that are more specific to the social sciences.
 This course is offered every semester.

 PSYC BC1088 Science of Living Well.
 4 points